-- Page 2--

 surprises.

-didn't see the bobcat again.
+see the bobcat again.

 The photo above was taken looking straight ahead into the hole